yonasayfu/SemeraAssetManger/Upcomming/Must/MyNewDatabaseSchema.md

 When you implement this schema:

-* You’ll have **core CRUD** for Assets, Departments, Sites, Locations, People, and Categories.
+* You’ll have **core CRUD** for Assets, Departments, Sites, Locations, Staff, and Categories.
 * You can **import/export** via Excel (Asset Tag-based uniqueness).
 * You can begin building **Audit**, **Maintenance**, and **Warranty** modules right after this.